Claytorpedo/experimental/README.md

 ### ranges/remove.hpp ranges/erase.hpp
 Provides unstable `remove`, `remove_if`, and `erase`, `erase_if` operations.

+### array.hpp
+Allocator-aware array, mostly used internally.

 ### BitEnum.hpp
 A strong type for enum classes with bitfield operations, similar to adding global overloads that check for a magic enum value or type trait class.

 ### charconv.hpp
 A wrapper for `std::to_chars` so it's less boilerplate if you're doing a lot of them.

+### enum_map.hpp
+A contiguous array indexed by enum values.
+Enforces a value to exist in the array.

 ### iterator.hpp
 Based on `boost/iterator_facade`, but `constexpr`/`noexcept` friendly.
 Makes some safety features that may have overhead cost opt-in where it is not possible to detect for certain they are needed.